port53-info/port53-info.github.io/content/data/Open encrypted DNS Servers/index.md

 ## Statistics and summary

+Our scan is performed monthly.
+Data for DoT/DoH dates back to Dec 2021, and DoQ/DoH3 dates back to Jul 2022.

-**A) Count of IPs and ADNs of encrypted DNS servers**
+**A) Count of IPs (v4) and ADNs of encrypted DNS servers**

 Following an evident growing trend in early stages since proposal, the count of IPs and ADNs associated with each protocol shows small fluctuations in recent years.
-(Data during May and Sept 2023 is unfortunately unavailable due to operational reasons)

 <div id="graph_a" style="height: 650%"></div>